 A Certified Business Appraisal includes research and analysis similar to the Market Analysis, but inclusive of all of the reporting requirements of a NACVA appraisal.
 These formal reports are used for estate planning, divorce, buy sell agreements and shareholder disagreements.

 The highest value comes from buyers who best understand the business being sold.
 Being able to clearly explain to a buyer what you do, how you do it and who you do it for can significantly improve the quality of buyers you meet and reduce the number of buyers who are a poor fit for your business.
 A well written story about your business will make buyers and their advisors more comfortable with their interest in your business, see the opportunity to grow the business and to be successful.
 These are the keys to receiving quality offers.
 Beacon uses its experience in drafting an offering memorandum about your business to enhance and clairify your story using key terms, phrases and details we know will help make buyer confortable.

 To better understand the market value of your business and which buyer group would be most attracted to your business contact Beacon today.

-Recently Published,The Art of Business Value Enhancement by David Humphrey is a guide for Business Owners to Polish, Protect & Profit from the value in their business.
+Recently Published,Think Like A Buyer by David Humphrey is a guide for Business Owners to Sell Your Business for More.
 To request your complimentary copy, click here.